UCL-ARC/ENERGETIC/README.md

 # ENERGETIC

 Scripts and instructions to run benchmarks used by UCL for the [ENERGETIC project](https://github.com/UCL-ARC/research-software-opportunities/issues/670).

+The directory structure is split by:

+1. Facility
+2. Benchmark
-Codes are split by facility and then hardware type (CPU, GPU, FPGA).
+3. Hardware type (CPU, GPU, FPGA).